brabster/tw-site-hugo/content/posts/2023-09-30-dbt-contracts-field-report/index.md

 {{< figure src="./example_tableau_viz.png"
  alt="Example Tableau dashboard screenshot.
-Several different types of visualisation are visible, illustrating some of the complexity that dashboards contain." caption="[Example Tableau dashboard screenshot.
+Several different types of visualisation are visible, illustrating some of the complexity that dashboards contain." caption="Example Tableau dashboard screenshot.
 Several different types of visualisation are visible, illustrating some of the complexity that dashboards contain.
-I think I can use this for commercial purposes with appropriate credit!]" >}}
+I think I can use this for commercial purposes with appropriate credit!" >}}

 We'll assert that the data behind this dashboard is produced by one or more SQL queries.
 There are a number of ways these visualisations could be "broken" by the source data changing after the dashboard was built.